Article Updated February 13, 2022

 We know a lot of couples have unfortunately had their dream wedding plans impacted by COVID-19.
 As NYC starts to reopen many are searching for a backup venue or scaling down original wedding plans to allow for social distancing.
 Many are considering microweddings and elopements as alternatives to original wedding plans.
 If you are considering Central Park or another public venue we have put together a short guide to planning a last-minute wedding in the NYC or NJ area:

 Even though you may be on a shortened timeline we can help there’s no need to panic!
 We work with a number of photographers, officiants and musicians so we can arrange your wedding last minute.
 This means weeks before or even the day before!
 Outdoor or open air venues are great options that allow you to maintain social distancing guidelines.

 NYC Marriage License

 This is the most important item that you need to make your marriage legal.
 You must obtain your marriage license in NYS or NYC at least 24 hours before your ceremony start time.
-Since the NYC City Clerk is not yet open, marriage licenses can be obtained virtually through this link: https://projectcupid.cityofnewyork.us/app/cupid#/display/5ea1d0bda46ab1020e1659f4 You submit the application online and pay the $35.00 processing fee.
+The NYC City Clerk is now open by appointment only.
+Marriage licenses can be obtained virtually through this link: https://projectcupid.cityofnewyork.us/app/cupid#/display/5ea1d0bda46ab1020e1659f4 You submit the application online and pay the $35.00 processing fee.
 Then you will receive an email to schedule your virtual appointment to complete the interview for the license.
 There has been a long wait to secure the appointment so we recommend submitting the application ASAP.
 Both parties must be in New York State at the time of the online interview.

 Central Park Wedding Permit